Home / Home Loans / What is a split home loa…

 So, what are you still doing here?
 Compare home loans today, with Compare the Market.

-Split rate home loans can be a valuable home loan solution, but it’s important to understand both their potential pitfalls and the ways in which you could maximise the value you get from one.
+While split rate home loans can make for a great home loan solution, it’s important to understand the ramifications of choosing a split home loan and how your loan balance is divided up.
 Our General Manager of Money, Stephen Zeller, has some tips for anyone considering a split rate home loan.

 Depending on your lender, two accounts could potentially mean two sets of monthly fees.
-If the lender in question charges a monthly account-keeping fee on its home loan accounts, check to see if you’ll be charged twice under a split home loan arrangement.
+If the lender in question charges a monthly account-keeping fee on their home loan accounts, check to see if you’ll be charged twice under a split home loan arrangement.

 A split rate home loan is a type of home loan in which the principal (i.e. loan amount) is divided up and placed into two loan accounts, one with a fixed interest rate attached to it and the other with a variable interest rate.

-You’ll typically find that split rate home loans offer the same features as those available on fixed and variable rate home loans, including:
+You’ll typically find that split rate home loans can offer the same features as those available on fixed and variable rate home loans, including:

 The security afforded by the fixed rate term can be invaluable for those on strict budgets, or who just want as much peace of mind as possible when it comes to their home loan repayments.